ICOS-Carbon-Portal/infrastructure/devops/roles/icos.sentry/README.md

 ## Install/update

-The role keeps `/opt/sentry-self-hosted` checked out at `sentry_version` and runs Sentry's upstream `install.sh` when the checkout or managed config changes.
+The role keeps `/opt/sentry-self-hosted` checked out at `sentry_version`.
+It runs Sentry's upstream `install.sh` only on first install, when the checkout changes, or when `sentry_run_install=true`.
 For an explicit upgrade, change `sentry_version` and run the playbook after taking a VM snapshot and a fresh backup.

 ```bash
 icos play vm-fsicos4-sentry sentry